shraddha375/sdram_controller/README.md

 <img src="https://github.com/shraddha375/sdram_controller/blob/main/images/image_10.jpg" width=50% height=50%>
 </p>

 When we want to carry out a Write operation, Write rowline is made high.
 M1 transistor turns on and whatever data present is on the Write columnline is passed to the gate of M2.
 The information either discharges or charges the input capacitor at the gate of M2.
 If we want to carry out a READ operation, precharge the Read columnline to a known value and then driving the Row rowline to high.
+Driving the Read rowline high turnd M3 on, and allows M2 to pull the Read coulmnline low or to not chnage the precharge voltage of the Read columnline (If the voltage at M2 is zero then M2 is OFF and the precharged value will not change whereas if the voltage at M2 is high then M2 is ON and it will pull the precharged value to zero).

 The main drawback of using the 3-transistor DRAM cell is that it requires two pairs of column and rowlines.
 This consumes large layout area.
 Modern DRAM cells use only 1-transistor and 1-capacitor.